emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 TEAP session resumption is achieved in the same manner TLS achieves session resumption.
-To support session resumption, the server and peer cache the Session ID, master secret, and ciphersuite.
+To support session resumption, the server and peer cache the Session ID, master secret, and cipher suite.
 The peer attempts to resume a session by including a valid Session ID from a previous TLS handshake in its ClientHello message.
 If the server finds a match for the Session ID and is willing to establish a